 Dragunity is a weird archetype in the broad scope of Yu-Gi-Oh’s history.
 They revolve around equipping Dragon-type Tuner monsters to their other monsters in order make Synchro plays.
 While their notorious Field Spell Dragon Ravine has plagued the TCG with its amazing ability to dump Dragons from your Deck to the GY (also it searches Dragunity cards or whatever but don’t worry about that).
-Outside of that one busted card, however, the archetype itself, despite having 30 cards to its name (most of which are in Duel Links btw), hasn’t made much of a splash outside being an engine for other decks.
+Outside of that one busted card, however, the archetype itself, despite having over 30 cards to its name (most of which are in Duel Links btw), hasn’t made much of a splash outside being an engine for other decks.

 That brings us to Duel Links, where the archetype debuted in Blackstorm Rising, which was basically a set-up box for both Blackwings and Dragunity.
 In this box we got the shamblings of a gimmicky OTK deck with Dragunity Knight - Vajrayana, Dragunity Phalanx, Dragunity Dux, Dragunity Militum, Dragunity Aklys, Dragunity Divine Lance, and pseudo-support in Cards of Consonance.
 The deck had problems of only wanting to go second and only with some way to clear the opposing backrow to avoid ubiquitous cards like Floodgate Trap Hole and Paleozoic Canadia (a running theme throughout the lifespan of this deck).